Thanks for all the Facebook messages and emails. Here are some replies to my messages that may interest you

 - The position that your hip is in at your desk

-- The position your hip is when you drive
+- The place your hip is when you drive

 - Do you drive a vehicle that is automatic or standard?

-- Do you have an anterior tilted pelvis?
+- Do you have an anteriorly tilted pelvis?

 - Do you have good hydration or electrolyte balance?

-- Is your technique correct when performing planks, curl up or crunches?
+- Is your technique correct when performing planks, curls, or crunches?

 Try to find out what is causing and target things that address it.

 I would suggest performing a prolonged hip flexor stretch.
-I don’t have a video or photo of it but you are in a supine position (on your back) on a bench.
-Move the leg that you want to stretch off of the bench and move the leg into hip extension (leg behind you) to a point where you feel a light stretch.
+I don’t have a video or photo of it, but you are on a bench in a supine position (on your back).
+Move the leg you want to stretch off the bench and move the leg into hip extension (leg behind you) to a point where you feel a slight stretch.
 Hold this position for 2 minutes.